dshanske/syndication-links/readme.txt

 1. Upload the folder `syndication-links' to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Credits ==

+1. Justin Tadlock for the initial [Social Icons](http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2) design.
+2. Ryan Barrett for the initial version of the Bridgy code.

 == Changelog ==

 Version 0.5.0 - Clean up the plugin for initial release to WordPress repository.